siiiheng/Coding_and_Data_Visualization/Project/Rental_Prediction/readme.md

-# Implement panel data regression and machine learning methods to predict rental price in 3 years in the US market
+# Implement panel data regression and machine learning methods to predict US rental price in 3 years